I started in nephrology, inside the hospital.

 It was that repeated observation that bothered me.
 It wasn't a failure of the tests — it was a failure of the question.
 The conventional check-up looks for established disease.
 It doesn't look for the interval between normal and optimal, where longevity is built or lost.

-In 2026, I completed postgraduate training in integrative functional medicine through the Brazilian Association of Integrative Functional Medicine.
+In 2026, I completed postgraduate training in integrative functional medicine through the Brazilian Academy of Integrative Functional Medicine.
 It wasn't a paradigm shift.
 It was an extension backwards — applying the structured clinical method developed over twenty years of practice, with labs and data and clinical decision-making, to the period that precedes disease.

 That's the medicine I practice today at Plenya, alongside the team assembled for it.
 And it's about that silent window between normal and optimal that I wrote the book Antes, published in 2026.